KarenCounselling rmbacp (Accred)

 Response time: Is fast - usually within a couple of hours between 8am and 8pm every day - so please be reassured that I will get back to you asap.

-Making contact: Please do get in touch for a free telephone consultation, more information or to make a booking.....
+Making contact: Please get in touch for a free telephone consultation, more information or to make a booking.....

 - Email me directly from this page

-- Call, text or WhatsApp on 07486 880121
+- Call or text 07486 880121

 - Click on my Facebook page Karen Prescod - KarenCounselling